ujwala-123/Web_app_ml/README.md

 1. Created two HTML templates in the templates directory of demoapp to define the structure and layout of web pages.
 These templates dynamically display data from the views.
 2. The HTML files available in 'demoapp/templates'
 ### Run Migrations
-1. Run migrations to create the necessary database tables: python manage.py makemigrations python manage.py migrate
+1. Run migrations to create the necessary database tables: <br>
+python manage.py makemigrations<br>
+python manage.py migrate
 ### Run the WebApplication
-Run the development server using the following command. python manage.py runserver
+Run the development server using the following command.<br>
+python manage.py runserver